bytesatwork/bytewiki/docs/source/devkit/bytesensi.rst

    $ west build -b bytesensi_l samples/drivers/soc_flash_nrf
    $ west flash

-8. Build a Bluetooth samples:
+8. Build the Bluetooth samples:

 Most of the bluetooth samples should work out of the box, for example, building the Bluetooth: Peripheral HIDs sample: